amazon-ion/ion-docs/rfcs/ion_1_1/ion_1_1.md

 ## Summary

-This RFC proposes a new minor version of the Ion data format: **Ion 1.1****.
+This RFC proposes a new minor version of the Ion data format: **Ion 1.1**.

 Ion 1.1 adds two features: [inline symbols](#inline-symbols) and [templates](#templates).
 These features are optional encodings for existing constructs; they do not modify the Ion type system.

 ## Status

 This RFC is in development.
+Once it reaches maturity, a final comment period will be announced.

+Please subscribe to the [pull request](https://github.com/amzn/ion-docs/pull/137) or check the [Ion news page](http://amzn.github.io/ion-docs/news.html) periodically for updates.

 ## Inline Symbols